Exciting travel programs for PMP students and alumni in Florida and Israel

 TEL AVIV RESIDENCY

 In May 2015, PMP returned to the Israel Conservatory of Music in Tel Aviv to engage 15 alumni of the 2014 Israel Residency.
-Activities included orchestra and studio classes with Itzhak Perlman and John Root, chamber music coached by Merry Peckham with PMP alumni Sean Lee, Molly Carr and Areta Zhulla serving as “player-coaches”, and private lessons and studio classes with Merry Peckham, Molly Carr and Sean Lee.
+Activities included orchestra and studio classes with Itzhak Perlman, chamber music coached by Merry Peckham with PMP alumni Sean Lee, Molly Carr and Areta Zhulla serving as “player-coaches”, and private lessons and studio classes with Merry Peckham, Molly Carr and Sean Lee.
 A group of 12 11-15 year-old string players joined the 2015 residency participants to perform one movement of the Bach Double Concerto conducted by Itzhak Perlman.

 In its four years of existence, the Fall Residency brought a new dimension to PMP.
 Alumni and faculty enjoyed four days of chorus, orchestra, and chamber music study, in preparation for a Celebration Concert in the beautiful Spruce Peak Performing Arts Center.